mtiutiu/Hardware_Playground/mysensors/gw/README.md

  - **MySensors** ready(Atmega328p + RFM69W)

 **Work progress:**
- 1. Test/verify the pcb board correctness(from both electrical and mechanical point of views) - **TO DO**
+1. Test/verify the pcb board correctness(from both electrical and mechanical point of views) - **DONE**
- 2. Produce the initial PCB's using some external PCB manufacturer
+2. Produce the initial PCB's using some external PCB manufacturer - **DONE**
- 3. Components assembly(sodering)
+3. Components assembly(sodering) - **DONE**
- 4. Upload Mysensors serial GW sketch code
+4. Upload Mysensors serial GW sketch code - **DONE**
- 5. Verify the real board with running code
+5. Verify the real board with running code - **NEED TO DO MORE TESTS**
- 6. Create project enclosure using a 3D printer
+6. Create project enclosure using a 3D printer - **DONE**

 **Note: Work in progress(schematic/pcb will change).**

 **HW Revisions:**
  - 0.1 - initial design
  - 0.2 - fixed ceramic resonator pinout
+ - 0.3 - removed capacitor from reset switch as it can interfere with arduino serial bootloader if used

 **Credits:**